Hi there. I'm Chris Howard.

 Unfortunately, at 18 years old a recurring knee injury cut short my career with Leicester City.
 I had brief spells with Grimsby town and Mansfield town before dropping down into semi-professional football with Alfreton Town.
 The same Knee injury again resurfaced in 2009 and at the age of 23 I retired from Semi-professional football on the advice of knee specialists.

 I have worked in Education for over 10 years in both mainstream and alternative provision settings.
-My roles as learning mentor, key worker and currently assistant head of year 9 at Solihull academy have involved working with students who have been excluded from school or at risk of permanent exclusion.
+My roles as learning mentor, key worker, head of year 9 and 10 and most recently deputy safeguarding lead at Solihull academy have involved working with students who have been excluded from school or at risk of permanent exclusion.

 In 2015 I became Vice-Principal of the Pauline Quirke academy of performing arts in Coventry and shortly afterwards Nuneaton & Hinckley and Loughborough.